-Classically Dope is a hip-hop and classical music collaboration featuring DC rapper Konshens the MC.
+Classically Dope is a Wammie nominated hip-hop and classical music collaboration featuring DC rapper Konshens the MC.
 Using music as an instrument of positive social influence, the ensemble tackles subjects such as the power of belief, racial inequality, stereotypes, police brutality, and being a change agent in the world.

 Combining two genres that are typically seen as polar opposites, this fusion brings diverse communities together by showing that a common love for music transcends geography, race, age, values, and socioeconomic status.
 The focus is on what makes us alike and how we can always find commonality, empathy, and relatability with every person in our day-to-day lives.

 Most recently Classically Dope opened for the National Symphony Orchestra at The Anthem on the DC waterfront.
-The group opened for Yo-Yo Ma and Esperanza Spalding at an outreach concert at Anacostia High School and performed at The John F. Kennedy Center for the Performing Arts on the Voices of Change spoken word showcase.
+The group collaborated Yo-Yo Ma and Esperanza Spalding at an outreach concert at Anacostia High School and performed at The John F. Kennedy Center for the Performing Arts on the Voices of Change spoken word showcase.
 Classically Dope was featured on Washington Performing Arts' Music Distilled concert series and District Vox: Politics and Art.
 The group has also been featured by the Smithsonian National Museum of American History, Fox News, ABC, the DC Office of Cable Television, Film, Music & Entertainment, Emancipation Day at Freedom Plaza, Circa Media, One Love Massive, and NextNOW Fest.